 By Jennifer McDougall

-Sitting back and watching a loved one spiral out of control is heart-wrenching.
+Witnessing a loved one spiral out of control is heart-wrenching.
 The person you once knew has become angry, unstable, and quite possibly irresponsible.
 We know that you want to help them as best as you can.
 Without forcing them into rehab, it’s better if they see the choice as their own, but that you helped open their eyes to acknowledge a life-threatening problem.
-Don’t wait for them to lose everything before you step in and lend a helping hand.
+Please don’t wait for them to lose everything before you step in and lend a helping hand.
 There are many things to expect, as this is not always a comfortable or easy process.
-Here are a few things to keep in mind before you initiate the conversation to motivate them into the right direction.
+Here are a few things to keep in mind before initiating the conversation to motivate them in the right direction.

 - The person you love and care deeply about is most likely in denial.
-They may not believe there is a problem to begin with.
-It will take time for them to accept the fact that they are on a dangerous path that could be fatal and completely detrimental to everyone involved.
-They may think they’re behavior is normal and since they are alive and functioning there is nothing to discuss.
-This is where they are wrong and you shouldn’t give up persistence on the matter.
+They may not believe there is a problem, to begin with.
+It will take time for them to accept that they are on a dangerous path that could be fatal and entirely detrimental for everyone involved.
+They may think their behavior is normal, and since they are alive and functioning, there is nothing to discuss.
+This is where they are wrong, and you shouldn’t give up persistence on the matter.

 - Expect volatile and emotional behaviors as this confrontation will be upsetting for them.
 Try your best not to fuel the fire with more anger.
 Make your points clear to them in a way that will stop them from yelling after they’ve screamed at you, told you how wrong you are, and how little you know about anything they are experiencing.

-Many of those who are addicted to drugs and alcohol spiral out of control whether it is immediately after being hooked on a substance or gradually over time.
-They desperately want to grab a hold of something that gives them purpose and fills void.
-Typically, they feel as though their lives are meaningless and no one really cares what they are experiencing.
+Many of those addicted to drugs and alcohol spiral out of control, whether immediately after being hooked on a substance or gradually.
+They desperately want to grab hold of something that gives them purpose and fills the void.
+Typically, they feel as though their lives are meaningless, and no one cares what they are experiencing.

 We believe that those who become dependent on drugs and alcohol do so for the following reasons: